The Burial Site

 Historical view of the site

-Quakers were prominent figures in the anti-slavery movement in Mamaroneck, as they were the first religious group to actively oppose it.
-During a meeting in Mamaroneck in 1776, the New York Friends Quaker group condemned slavery in trade and practice, stating that slavery was inconsistent with their Christian beliefs, and urged others to take action and advocate for the freedom of all individuals.
+The Quakers were prominent figures in the anti-slavery movement in Mamaroneck, as they were the first religious group to actively oppose it.
+During a meeting in 1776, the New York Friends Quaker group condemned slavery in trade and practice, and urged others to take action and advocate for the freedom of all individuals.
+If any members did not follow this, they would be As members of the larger New York Friends’ organization, Mamaroneck Quakers were required to follow this order.

 Many Quakers in the New York Friends also advocated for: